Omar Khairat: Early life

 Born in Cairo, Omar was raised in a family of musicians.
 His uncle, Abu Bakr Khairat, a composer and architect, established the Cairo Conservatoire.

 Career

 Omar was a drummer for the Egyptian rock band Les Petits Chats until 1971.

 Works

-In January 2019, Omar Khairat performed a live concert in Al-'Ula, Saudi Arabia.
+In January 2019, Omar Khairat performed a live concert in al-Ula, Saudi Arabia.
+He has performed across North Africa, the Middle East, and Europe with appearances in numerous countries including Russia, Spain, Italy, Slovenia, Saudi Arabia, Kuwait, UAE, Oman, Bharain, Qatar, Morocco and Tunisia.